Alex135410/SWE3643Project/README.md

   3. Type in "javac calculatorTest.java" to compile the test
   4. Type in "java calculatorTest" to run the test

+Doing all these step will insure you can run the web application via command line.
+This is incase the user does not have an IDE to run the program.

 # Reviewing Unit Test Coverage
 Coverage statistics: